OffchainLabs/nitro/docs/migration/dapp_migration.md

 For starters, here's a sampling of exciting perks dapps with get with the Nitro upgrade:

-- **Ethereum L1 Gas Compatibility 🥳**:  gas pricing and accounting for EVM operations is be perfectly in line with L1; no more ArbGas/Eth Gas conversion.
+- **Ethereum L1 Gas Compatibility 🥳**:  gas pricing and accounting for EVM operations is be perfectly in line with L1; no more ArbGas.
 - **Safer Retryable tickets 🥳**: Retryable tickets' submission cost is collected in the L1 Inbox contract; if the submission cost is too low, the transaction will simply revert on the L1 side, eliminating the [failure mode](https://developer.offchainlabs.com/docs/l1_l2_messages#important-note-about-base-submission-fee) in which a retryable ticket fails to get created.
 - **Calldata compression 🥳**: Compression takes place protocol level; dapps don't need to change anything, data will just get cheaper!
 (You are charged even less if your calldata is highly compressible with brotli.)
 - **Support for All Ethereum L1 precompiles 🥳**: (`blake2f`, `ripemd160`, etc)